-I love to keep my Linux desktop well organized.
+I always love to keep my Linux desktop well organized.
 I have created separate folders for each file types and saved them in the respective folders.
-I have a folder named ‘Entertainment’ to store my movies, videos, and audio files.
-A folder called ‘Official’ contains all my work related stuffs.
-‘Personal’ folder contains my photos, documents etc. ‘Software’ folder contains all sort of software stuffs like OS images, applications.
+I have a folder named 'Entertainment' to store my movies, videos, and audio files.
+A folder called 'Official' contains all my work related stuffs.
+'Personal' folder contains my photos, documents etc. 'Software' folder contains all sort of software stuffs like OS images, applications.
 I hope everyone like to organize their stuffs as well.
-For those who are too lazy to organize their stuffs and keeping all type of files and folders in a common folder, there is a command line called “Classifier” can help you.
+For those who are too lazy to organize their stuffs and keeping all type of files and folders in a common folder, there is a command line called "Classifier" can help you.

-Classifier is simple script written by a fellow Linux user Bhrigu Srivastava using Python programming language.
-This script will automatically organize your files based on the file extension to different directories.
+Classifier is simple python script that will automatically organize your files based on the file extension to different directories.
 Say for example, it will automatically create a directory called Audio and move all mp3 files in it.
 Similarly, It moves all zip/tar files to a folder called Archive, films to a folder called Videos and so on.
-You don’t need to manually create folders and move the files to the respective folders.
+You don't need to manually create folders and move the files to the respective folders.
 Just install and run this utility, it will take care of everything.
 To put this simply, Classifier organizes files in your directory instantly, by classifying them into different folders.
-Sounds useful, isn’t it?
+Sounds useful, isn't it?
 Indeed!

 Since it is written using python language, we can easily install it using pip, a python package manager.